OuyangDanwen/rest-api-development/README.md

 We had identified the following security considerations, however it had been stated in the assignment brief that there is no need to implement the actual security measures to counter these issues.

 Implemented:
-- Password hashing using bcrypt
+- Password salted-hashing using bcrypt
 - Client-side XSS sanitisation using DOMPurify

 Considered but not implemented: